 - This is a recursive network, adjancencies in layer N are implemented as flows in layer N - 1. [return]

 - If there is one DT, it is what is usually considered a “flat” address.
 More complex addressing schemes are accomplished by having more of these DT components inside one IPCP.
-But this would lead us too far. [return]
+But this would lead us too far.
+It is described in more detail in the paper. [return]

 - I will explain QoS in a different post. [return]